2016 was the year of conversational design.

 - Operator would need to acknowledge the user’s response through some form of language (e.g. “Thanks”, “Got it”).
 Again, this adds to the overall cognitive effort for people to parse.

-After grappling with the pros and cons of a purely conversational interface, we decided it wasn’t the best design direction for the problem we were trying to solve.
+After grappling with the pros and cons of a purely conversational design, we decided it wasn’t the best design direction for the problem we were trying to solve.

 If simple chat-based conversational UI wasn’t right for the job, what about relying on a form for collecting visitors’ information?